-Students participate in job shadowing and academic support for up to 6 hours per week during the school year and up to 25 hours per week during the summer.
-Students receive stipends of $8 per hour for job shadowing at assigned worksites.
-Parents are responsible for transportation to and from the work site.
+Participants have the opportunity to participate in paid internships, with worksite partners.
+They can work up to 6 hours per week during the school year and up to 25 hours per week during the summer receiving stipends of $8.25 per hour.

-Once enrolled, students are expected to remain and progress in the program for their entire enrollment period, which could be up to three years.
+Once enrolled, participants are expected to remain and progress in the program for their entire enrollment period, which could be up to three years.